INSATunisia/TP-ArchLog/docs/tp1.md

 * ISP (Interface Segregation Principle)
 * DIP (Dependency Inversion Principle)

 In each directory, you will find an example with its refactored solution (called example_refactored) and an exercice.
-You need to appl the given principle to the exercice, model it with UML and explain the reasons of your choice.
+You need to apply the given principle to the exercice, model it with UML and explain the reasons of your choice.

 I invite you to discover [PlantUML](https://plantuml.com/fr/) for designing UML diagrams.

 # Deliverables
 You will need to submit the following deliverables in the Classroom space (the work is done by pairs) :

-- A report depicting the design of each example before and after the applied modification, with an explanation of the principle and how did you perform the changes.
+- A report depicting the design of each exercise before and after the applied modification, with an explanation of the principle and how/why did you perform the changes.
-- A link of the github repository showing your work.
+- A link of the github repository showing your code.